brehaut/inc-clojure-brush/readme.md

 No error handling exists yet.
 Bugs abound.

-The code is pretty hairy in a lot of places, and while it tries to maintain immutable datastructures, it fails in a number of places. sorry about that.
+The code is pretty hairy in a lot of places.

 ## Improvements over sh-clojure